-Big leaps aren’t always ‘so big’
+Big leaps in enterprise computer software aren’t always ‘so big’

 I write a fair few business books on or around the subject of enterprise IT, but rarely do I make predictions.
 Being English, I’m naturally cautious.
-But I think this year we will start to see the first shoots of a codeless programming future, where robots and wizards take over from humans on the majority of enterprise software developments.
+But I think this year we will start to see the first shoots of a codeless enterprise software future, where robots and wizards take over from humans on the majority of enterprise software developments.

 It’s strange to think how things have changed in the enterprise computing industry over time and to reflect on those moments when hype curves finally kicked-off, or disappeared without a fizz and bang, like flat party balloons.
 That said, I’m pretty confident about the impact of this one, and the fact it will happen very soon.